There are so many reasons not to eat cows, but here are our top 10:

 2. Cows Have Complex Feelings

 Cows are gentle social animals.
 They have the ability to recognize more than 100 other cows, and they form close friendships with members of their herd.
 Researchers report that cows grieve when their friends or family members die.
-Learn more about cows’ personalities and some of their amazing feats.

 3. Hormones: It’s What’s for Dinner

 To make cows grow at an unnaturally fast rate, the cattle industry implants them with pellets full of hormones.
-While low levels of naturally occurring hormones are found in various foods, many scientists are concerned that the artificial hormones injected into cows cause health problems in humans who eat them.
+While low levels of naturally occurring hormones are found in various foods, many scientists are concerned that the artificial hormones implanted into cows cause health problems in humans who eat them.
 Many of these hormones are illegal in many countries.
 Not so delicious, right?